 I don’t know, it’s me, it’s a bit woo-woo, some people have crystals, some people have, you know, medallions and people will have a piece of jewelry, whatever it is.
 A totem, I know a bit weird huh, but you know, that’s what you came here for.

-So that is, those are my top tools for live streaming.
-So I talked about getting, you know, pair of headphones, particularly if you are live streaming with a guest, you need to have headphones so that you’re not getting feedback through the microphone.
+Those are my top tools for live streaming.
+I talked about getting, you know, pair of headphones, particularly if you are live streaming with a guest, you need to have headphones so that you’re not getting feedback through the microphone.

 And I talked about, you know, this, this little MEE pair, which is like really cheap, and then you can hide it, hide it quite nicely because it’s also clear as well.
 I talked about getting a device so that you can monitor the feed so you can see what’s going on at a glance so that you know, that you’re still going.